qwertyfan12334/Spider_ML_Task_1/README.md

 Done on - google collab

-Streamlit used for hosting rag model
+Gradio used for hosting rag model
-OpenAi api and ngrok api used
+Gemini api and gemini was used to run the model